alexeyinkin/eb-1a/2-petition/README.md

 [announce](https://minobrnauki.gov.ru/press-center/news/anonsy/31762/)
 it on the Ministry of Science website and many other venues.
-I also included the Putin's decree that established the organizer's body.
+I also included Putin's decree that established the organizer's body.

 All that said, I had to be extremely careful to not make a false impression that I won the final,